shehreendheda/katacoda-scenarios/rumcwv/step5.md

-Now let’s walk through a version of Storedog that has some performance issues that are generating some bad CWV scores.
+Now, let’s walk through a version of Storedog that has some performance issues that are generating some bad CWV scores.

-1. We’re able to pinpoint these scores by first integrating Datadog’s Real User Monitoring (RUM) here in the [app](link to application.html.erb file, in ‘instrumented-fixed’ version that contains a block of bad code).

-    Adding RUM to Storedog like this propagates every user’s session performance information up to Datadog, and this helps us retain and analyze not only the app’s CWV scores –– but every aspect of performance timing that is relevant to both the UX, and business concerns.

 2. [Click here](link to RUM overview page with set time duration) to view the RUM overview page for Storedog.